 Pointless versus peace

-The essence of these verses is quite simple: anything that does not lead to peace–the peace of enlightenment and Nirvana–is ultimately pointless.
-This should be the test of all “wisdom” teaching: Does it culminate in Nirvana?
+The essence of these verses is quite simple: anything that does not lead to the peace of enlightenment and Nirvana is ultimately pointless.
+This should be the test of all teaching: Does it help in attaining Nirvana?
 If not, it is pointless.
 This may be a drastic outlook, but it is certainly necessary.

 It is with this perspective that Jesus said: “Whosoever heareth these sayings of mine, and doeth them, I will liken him unto a wise man, which built his house upon a rock: and the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell not: for it was founded upon a rock.
 And every one that heareth these sayings of mine, and doeth them not, shall be likened unto a foolish man, which built his house upon the sand: and the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell: and great was the fall of it” (Matthew 7:24-27).

 There is another implication to these three verses: the fact that the way to peace can be gotten from discourses and books.
-As the Venerable Master Chen Kung says, we can become the disciples of any Master whose words we study and apply, no matter how long ago that Master lived and taught.
+As I mentioned before, the Venerable Master Chen Kung says we can become the disciples of any Master whose words we study and apply, no matter how long ago that Master lived and taught.
 For the way to peace must be travelled, not just studied and discussed.

 The great conqueror

-Solomon said: “He that is slow to anger is better than the mighty; and he that ruleth his spirit than he that taketh a city” (Provers 16:32).
-“If a yogi has perfect control over his mind, and struggles continually in this way to unite himself with Brahman, he will come at last to the crowning peace of Nirvana, the peace that is in me” (Bhagavad Gita 6:15).
+Solomon said: “He that is slow to anger is better than the mighty; and he that ruleth his spirit than he that taketh a city” (Proverbs 16:32).
+“Always disciplining himself thus, the yogi whose mind is subdued goes to the supreme peace of nirvana, and attains to union with me” (Bhagavad Gita 6:15).